-The main access to the Project site would be from a proposed 56-foot-wide full access driveway from 2nd Street, a public road along the northern portion of the Project site.
-Vehicular access from the site will be limited to right-in and right-out turn movements only.
+The main access to the Project site would be from a proposed 28-foot-wide full access driveway from Buena Vista Avenue, a public road along the eastern portion of the Project site.
+Secondary access is provided from a 28-foot driveway on 2nd Street that will be limited to right-out access only (to be gated for egress traffic only).
 Regional access to the Project site is available from the SR-91 Freeway via Lincoln Avenue.